quindar/quindar-angular/readme.md

 * quindar-platform
 * quindar-gmat

-Once you download the quindar-angular project, you need to run buildme.sh in the example folder to install required module.
+Once you download the quindar-ux-angular project, you need to run buildme.sh in the example folder to install required module.
 Refer to the "How to Run the Demo" section for details.

 ## How to Run the Demo
 * After creating a local copy of this project, run the script "buildme.sh" to install NodeJS dependencies and libraries:

 ```
-cd quindar-angular
+cd quindar-ux-angular
 ./buildme.sh
 ```

 If you use Windows machine, you can run the following commands as an alternative:
 ```
-cd quindar-angular
+cd quindar-ux-angular
 npm install
 mkdir log
 ```